WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod04/0402-Integrate DNS with AD DS.md

 8. In the console tree, expand **LON-DC1**, select and expand **Forward Lookup Zones**, and then select **Contoso.com**.

    > Note the resource records in the details pane.
-You will compare these to the resource records on **SYD-SVR1** after it is promoted to be a domain controller.
+You'll compare these to the resource records on **SYD-SVR1** after it's promoted to be a domain controller.
    >

 9. Do not close the **DNS Manager** console on **LON-DC1**.